tnacass/towerdefense/README.md

 3. Tower

   * Tower Placement : All the map or only on the sideroad ?
+Maybe two Game mode to choose ?

   * Tower Type : DPS, Crowded Control, Area Of Effect, Aura Tower.